Tesla’s liquidity is often a hot topic among not only investors but also vehicle owners.

 As discussed, the negative working capital in 2018 was not a surprise but a result of the consumption of huge working capital during the initial stage of Tesla’s Model 3 ramp-up.

 The improved working capital has been a result of several factors, including Tesla’s positive cash flow and capital raise between 2018 and 2020.

 Tesla’s Adjusted Working Capital

 Again, the surging adjusted working capital from 2019 to 2020 has been a result of Tesla’s positive cash flow and capital injection.

 Tesla Acid Test Ratio (Quick Ratio)

-The chart above shows Tesla’s acid test ratio or quick ratio for the past 5 years from 2015 to 2020.
+The chart above shows Tesla’s acid test ratio or quick ratio for the period from 2015 to 2020.